-Someone may have talked to you about becoming "an affiliate" of their online business, or maybe you are an Amazon affiliate.
+People may have talked to you about becoming "affiliates" of their online businesses, or maybe you are yourself an Amazon affiliate.
 The term "affiliate" seems to be confusing, so we'll try to sort out the meaning below.

 What Is an Affiliate?

 The term "affiliate" has two general definitions in business contexts:

 In online retailing, affiliation is common in marketing and selling wherein one company may affiliate with another to sell products or services.
 The seller has a website on which affiliates may sell products.
 The seller has control over the site and pays a commission to affiliates.
 This relationship is sometimes called "affiliate marketing."

 - In broadcasting, local TV stations are affiliates of a national network.
 These local stations are locally owned, but they use network content and advertising.

 Just to be clear, an affiliate is not part of the company with whom it affiliates.
 An affiliate is a separate company, an independent contractor.
 While another a company may affiliate through ownership, that ownership doesn't mean total control.

 Affiliate agreements can be entered into by any type of business, from sole proprietor to corporation.
 Affiliating with another company is a good way to promote your business and make more money by joining with someone who has a proven track record and a larger customer base.
 But before you join an affiliate program of any kind, consider these questions (from Leslie Truex, Home Business expert).